leonstafford/leonstafford.github.io/essays/true_cost.md

 ## User action required

-I still love that ([disputed](https://en.wikiquote.org/wiki/Edmund_Burke#Disputed) quote:
+I still love that [disputed](https://en.wikiquote.org/wiki/Edmund_Burke#Disputed) quote:

 > All that is necessary for the triumph of evil is that good men do nothing

 *I'm starting to get interested in mathematics now, thanks to functional programming and the ability to express executable formulae, so that I can express and experiment with world-simulations around theories like these.
 For now, no magic formula, I'll just use limited words.*

-Let's say that the point that most people hit in their consumption and waste production falls to a negative 1.5 the magical sweet spot where the environment is sustainable.
-We now need 1 *good* member of society to make twice as much positive effect for every 2 *bad* members of society.
+Let's say that the point that most people hit in their consumption and waste production falls to a negative 1.5 of the magical sweet spot where the environment is sustainable.
+We now need 1 *good* member of society to make twice as much positive effect for every 2 *bad* members of society, just to keep things running.
 What if it's more like 10 or 100 people who are at the -1.5 rate of damaging the environment?
 That 101st person now has to do a *lot* more to counter the effects.

 I think this is coming to be more of a personal call to arms that I can no longer deny (*can* being close to *should* here, in that there is an inherent *if* following).